ChrisWilkin/COMP0090-CW2/README.md

 9. git checkout <hash> - enter new branch starting from the commit specified (the hash can be retrieved from the git log). git checkout master returns to main branch
 10. git merge <branch> - merges the specified branch with the main branch.
 PLEASE CHECK WITH EVERYONE ELSE IN THE TEAM BEFORE DOING THIS!!!
 11. git - provides a list of all commands and their functions
+12. git status - gives a summary of the current index (what files have been changed /waiting to commit etc.)

 Link to dataset: